Rachel Baye

 Senior Reporter/EditorRachel Baye is a senior reporter and editor in WYPR's newsroom.

 She came to WYPR in 2015 from the Center for Public Integrity, a nonprofit investigative journalism organization in Washington, D.C., where she covered the influence of money on state politics across the country.
 Rachel previously covered Washington, D.C.'s Maryland suburbs for The Washington Examiner.
 In 2014, she dug into political contributions to Washington, D.C. politicians by city contractors as part of a project by WAMU and American University's Investigative Reporting Workshop, and she contributed research to the book longtime ABC anchor Ted Koppel published in October 2015.
-Her work has also appeared in several national and regional print and digital outlets.
+Her work has appeared in several national and regional print and digital outlets and has won more than a dozen awards.

 Rachel has a master's degree in journalism from American University and a bachelor's from the University of Pennsylvania.
 While in school, she interned at Philadelphia’s public radio station, WHYY, on the live talk show Radio Times with Marty Moss-Coane, and with CNN’s investigative team.